tensorflow/tensor2tensor/tensor2tensor/mesh_tensorflow/README.md

 ## Example Models

 This directory contains code for running several well-known models across different tasks.

 We outline an example below.
+In the above figures, Mesh-TensorFlow scales linearly as the number of TPU shards increases.
+For model splitting, we varied the number of hidden units in the feedforward layer and the number of heads; for data splitting, we varied the batch size.

 ### Example Network (MNIST)